 Made to order sushi, a sake bar, plus free massages are just some of the features of the Japan Airlines First Class Lounge at Narita.
 Our trip in Japan was nearly over, but this lounge was a good way to relax before the flight back to the States.

 Japan Airlines First Class Lounge – Tokyo Narita

 I’m still pretty new to being a One World Emerald, which grants First Class Lounge access.
-It’s a great feature even when flying Economy, but as is often the case, One World First Class Lounges are often pretty busy.
+It’s a great feature even when flying Economy, but as is often the case, One World First Class Lounges can get pretty busy.
 For that reason I didn’t get many photos of the lounge.
-Plus, photography is difficult in this lounge due to the contrast of bright light from the windows and very dark and polished wood.
+Plus, photography is difficult in this lounge due to the contrast of bright natural light and very dark shiny wood.